My tenant won’t let me in the home – What should I do? This is the question we’ll answer in our video today.

 That’s in pretty much every state-specific landlord-tenant law.

-So, if it’s an emergency, the house really is on fire, the house is flooding, the tenant has left for a week, the pipe…you’re afraid the pipes are frozen, you can certainly go in to protect the house.
+So, if it’s an emergency, the house really is on fire, the house is flooding, the tenant has left for a week, you can go in the home.
+If you’re afraid the pipes are frozen, you can certainly go in to protect the house.

 And, that’s the first thing.

-Now, if you just want to go in and check out the house and see the house and there’s no, like, emergency, the first…if the tenant won’t just let you in, you’re going to have to abide by landlord-tenant law.
+Now, if you just want to go in and check out the house and see the house and there’s no emergency, you’re going to have to abide by landlord-tenant law.

 Most landlord-tenant laws allow you to go see your own home as long as you serve proper notice.